-Modern electronic assemblies are now designed using surface mount components.
-Successful electronic assemblers have had to optimise their processes to achieve an efficient and high quality assembly process.
+Modern electronic assemblies are now designed using surface mount components and technology.
+Successful electronic assemblers have had to optimise their methods to achieve an efficient and high quality SMT process.

-Use of leaded or through hole parts have become rarer, and are now positively discouraged by assemblers.
-It is far more efficient to totally machine assemble an electronic circuit if it is completely populated with surface mounted components.
+Use of leaded or through hole parts have become rarer, and are now discouraged by assemblers.
+It is far more efficient to machine assemble an electronic circuit if it is completely populated with surface mounted components.
 Leaded parts are laborious to fit.
-They invariably require lead trimming and bending, hand placement, further trimming and hand soldering.
+They need lead trimming and bending, hand placement, further trimming and hand soldering.
 SMD parts are simply machine picked and placed from a reel.
-Parts such as connectors which hitherto have not been available in SMD form can now be easily machine placed.
+Parts such as connectors which have not been available in SMD form can now be machine placed.

-With careful use of parts, it is quite practical to design products which are completed in just one pass down an automatic SMD assembly line without any additional hand assembly work other than to snap the circuit board into a moulded enclosure.
+With careful use of parts, it is quite practical to design products which are completed in one pass down an automatic SMD assembly line without any extra hand assembly work other than to snap the circuit board into a moulded enclosure.